tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This attack may be generalized to any parameter which the server varies by server name, such as ALPN preferences.

-ECH mitigates this attack by only using ClientHelloOuter to compute ClientHelloInner and authenticating all of ClientHelloInner with the HPKE AEAD.
+ECH mitigates this attack by only negotiating TLS parameters from ClientHelloInner and authenticating all inputs to the ClientHelloInner (EncodedClientHelloInner and ClientHelloOuter) with the HPKE AEAD.
+See
-If any extensions are compressed as in {{outer-extensions}}, the OuterExtensions.inner_digest field authenticates the decompressed result.
-If none are compressed, the entire ClientHello is encrypted and authenticated directly.
+{{authenticating-outer-clienthello}}.
 An earlier iteration of this specification only encrypted and authenticated the "server_name" extension, which left the overall ClientHello vulnerable to an analogue of this attack.

 # IANA Considerations